-The changes reflected in the 2020-2021 Revised Estimates include the impact of net enrolment reductions which resulted in reduced revenue, reduced revenues from Community Use of Schools (CUS), Extended Day and Child Care programs, and changes identified as part of ongoing monitoring of operations.
-Enhanced spending capacity provided by grants targeted to support the District's response to the COVID-19 pandemic are included in the projections as is a financial sustainability grant to offset the funding reduction due to lower enrolment.
+The 2020-2021 Revised Estimates submitted to the Ministry of Education in December 2020 served as the first forecast of the year.
+They reflected the impact of net enrolment reductions that resulted in reduced grant revenue, lower revenues from Community Use of Schools (CUS) and Extended Day and Child Care programs, and various changes identified as part of ongoing monitoring of operations.
+Importantly, enhanced spending capacity provided by grants targeted to support the District's response to the COVID-19 pandemic were included in the projections as was a financial sustainability grant to offset the funding reduction due to lower enrolment.